hungdtrn/llm_lib/README.md

 This library serves as a platform for utilizing and creating applications based on pre-existing foundation models.
 Its features include:
 1. Loading large language models (LLMs) as PyTorch modules.
 2. Establishing an API server that resembles the ChatGPT API.
+3. Support loading 8bit and 4bit quantized models for faster inferences.

 Illustrative examples for each use case can be found in the `examples/` folder.